 The Corporation leases its principal executive offices from Huei Tsai, Ph.D., the Vice President of Biometrics of the Corporation.
 Pursuant to such lease, the Corporation pays Dr. Tsai base rent of \$186,200 per annum (subject to escalation in subsequent years) and is liable for its proportionate share of real estate taxes levied and certain operation and maintenance expenses incurred with respect to the building in which the Corporation's offices are located.
 The Corporation believes that the terms of its lease with Dr. Tsai are comparable to the terms that would be obtained form an unrelated third party lessor.

-The space leased by the Corporation was renovated in part by a construction.
-The cost of such portion of the renovations was approximately \$60,000, of which \$25,000 was paid by Dr. Tsai pursuant to the terms of the Corporation's space lease.
+The space leased by the Corporation was renovated in part by a construction company owned by the spouse of Cynthia Davis, the Controller of the Corporation.
+The cost of such portion of the renovations was approximately \$60,000, of which \$25,000 was paid by Dr. Tsai pursuant to the terms of the Corporation's space lease

-In October 1996, ATI entered into a consulting agreement with The Sage Group pursuant to which The Sage Group was paid a monthly consulting fee of \$7,500 through March 1998.
+In October 1996, a predecessor of the Comapny entered into a consulting agreement with The Sage Group pursuant to which The Sage Group was paid a monthly consulting fee of \$7,500 through March 1998.
 The Corporation's consulting arrangement with The Sage Group was modified in April 1998 to provide for a monthly payment of \$4,000, and to make such agreement terminable at any time upon 30 days' notice by the Corporation.
 In October 1998, such consulting agreement was further modified to provide that twice the amount of the reduced portion of the consulting fee (i.e., \$3,500 per month commencing with October 1998) would be paid to The Sage Group upon consummation of a corporate partnering transaction.
+Following the March 2000 private placement, The Sage Group received a payment in the amount of \$52,000 as final payment in lieu of payment following a corporate partnering transaction.